-Since Pokémon hit the big time, one thing people have been clamouring for are dramatic battles closer to those seen in the anime where you can control Pokémon in realtime.
+Since Pokémon hit the big time, one thing people have been clamouring for is dramatic battles closer to those seen in the anime where you can control Pokémon in real-time.
 While some spin-off titles have tried to do this, Pokkén Tournament is a game that is completely built upon that premise, and, to top it off, it is created by the masterminds behind both Tekken and Soul Calibur.

 These are referred to as a Ferrum Battle, where the trainer and their Pokémon gain synergy through Synergy Stones.
 Each match starts in a 3D arena style with the camera behind your character, and you then energetically launch in for the attack.
 When you set off a devastating combo or just even a lone powerful hit, gameplay shifts from this opening Field Phase to the Duel Phase, locking the camera and turning the brawl into a 2D fighting game for a short time.
 This changes the Pokémon’s moves slightly, so quickly adapting is key.
 You need to be prepared for both phases, with quick, reactive thinking rewarding you in victory.

 There’s also Synergy Mode to consider, which temporarily boosts your power whenever you fill the relevant gauge.
-This can let you trigger attacks with stupendous animations, similar to a Final Smash in Super Smash Bros. for Wii U. As with most fighting games, battles operate a best of three round system so you will have ways to recover from an unexpected loss.
+This can let you trigger attacks with stupendous animations, similar to a Final Smash in Super Smash Bros. for Wii U. As with most fighting games, battles operate a best-of-three-round system so you will have ways to recover from an unexpected loss.

 So, what kind of Pokémon are there?
 This is a bit where Pokkén Tournament falters slightly.
 There are only 16 playable Pokémon in the game, all of which were revealed before launch.
 It must be remembered that this is a brand new fighting game series and the roster is a solid starting point.
-But, as you battle through the single player mode, repetition soon sets in as you face the same opponents over and over.
+But, as you battle through the single-player mode, repetition soon sets in as you face the same opponents over and over.

 That being said, each character has been well realised and are all unique from one another.
 Even the characters that have been preemptively dismissed as clones – such as Pikachu, Pikachu Libre, Mewtwo and Shadow Mewtwo – are massively different to one another.
 In addition to that, there are 30 Support Pokémon that can help you in battle.
 Most of these must be unlocked, coming in pairs with the player choosing their set before battle.
 From Diglett to Yveltal, it allows more Pokémon to make an appearance which can only be a good thing.

 Pokkén Tournament has plenty of content for you to battle it out in.
-Ferrum League is the most notable, a single player mode in which you compete in multiple leagues to try to become the Champion in each.
+Ferrum League is the most notable, a single-player mode in which you compete in multiple leagues to try to become the Champion in each.
 You first have to enter numerous matches in order to rank up, which is done in groups of five before the player increases in rank – regardless of whether you win or lose.
 When you reach the highest eight ranks you can enter the Top 8 Knock-Out tournament, and, once you score a victory in that, you can face the Champion to rank up.
 As you play through, a storyline will bleed through and even interrupt the Ferrum League, seeing you take on the mysterious Shadow Mewtwo in momentous, and often challenging, boss battles.

-Away from this there’s a Single Battle mode that lets you face off against the CPU, with the expected chance to tweak difficulty and round length.
+Away from this, there’s a Single Battle mode that lets you face off against the CPU, with the expected chance to tweak difficulty and round length.
 Whereas an Extra Battle mode adds power-ups when you are in the Field Phase that can shake things up in comparison to regular battles.

 Given that the game shifts between phases and that the camera is behind your player, this does pose some issues in approaching local multiplayer.
 For this, there are two options.
 The first is just one console, where one player wields the Wii U GamePad and the other has the TV and another controller.
 This allows each player to have their own viewpoint, and the game runs well in it.
 However, it necessitates a sacrifice in performance where the frame rate drops from 60fps down to 30fps.
 For most players it will still run smoothly with little bother, and be completely sufficient for casual play.
 For the more competitive scene where every frame counts, there is a way around this.
 You can connect two Wii U consoles together using LAN adapters and an ethernet cable in order to utilise the LAN mode set up.
 This keeps the frame rate at the solid 60fps, meaning that the game will run exactly how it does in single player and online.
 It’s not the most ideal solution, but at least it is an option.